El-Suri/extract_ldsc_genetic_correlation_table/README.md

  -v --verbose   prints processing steps and tables to the command line (optional)

- -h --help      prints options and description before closing (optional)`
+ -h --help      prints options and description before closing (optional) `

-Requirements: Python 3*, Pandas
+Requirements: python 3*, pandas
 * may work with later versions of python 2, will work with all the dependencies needed for ldsc anyway.